sintef-ocean/conan-ogre3d/README.md

   The recipe is only tested on Windows and Linux.
 It will probably not work for Emscripten and Android and other platforms.
-  - The package executables and libraries are not relocatable, i.e. the runpaths are not stripped and contain absolute paths.
+  - The runpaths are not stripped and contain absolute paths.
+RPATH should be stripped
-  - `plugins.cfg` may specify an absolute path to the plugin directory.
-It should be replaced with a relative path.
-  - `install_samples=True` are not fully relocatable, an entry in `samples.cfg` must point to the absolute path of the sample library.
   - Some disabled features may detect system-installed requirements and enabled even if they are specified to be disabled in the recipe
   - OpenGL ES dependencies are not handled by the recipe.
 The need to by system installed